nipreps/dmriprep/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `dmriprep` for local development.
+Here's how to set up `dmriprepoc` for local development.

-1. Fork the `dmriprep` repo on GitHub.
+1. Fork the `dmriprepoc` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/dmriprep.git
+    $ git clone git@github.com:your_name_here/dmriprepoc.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv dmriprep
+    $ mkvirtualenv dmriprepoc
-    $ cd dmriprep/
+    $ cd dmriprepoc/
     $ python setup.py develop

 4. Create a branch for local development::